irabirdman/Charchive/README.md

 **What you're doing**: Telling the website what to call itself and how to look.

+1. In your project folder, find the file called `site-config.json.example`
+2. Copy this file and name the copy `site-config.json` (remove the `.example` part)
+   - **Windows**: Right-click, Copy, then Paste, then rename
+   - **Mac**: Right-click, Duplicate, then rename

-1. Open the file called `site-config.json` in a text editor (like Notepad on Windows or TextEdit on Mac)
+3. Open the `site-config.json` file in a text editor (like Notepad on Windows or TextEdit on Mac)

-2. You'll see something like this:
+4. You'll see something like this:
    ```json
    {
      "websiteName": "My OC Wiki",